 A FEW WEEKS AGO, I came across a 1924 photo of a dancer named "Natacha Nattova."
 I'd never heard of her.
 It was a shot of her performance at a show in London.

 You know what an old photograph can do.
 Often, you know nothing of its context, permitting the free rein of imagination.
 The person or event depicted seem lost in the past, in an irretrievably dark corner of history.
 Who was this striking woman?
 Commence quest.
-Soon, I beheld a YouTube video of a generally passé 1929 talkie that included a remarkably danger-defying dance sequence featuring three men manipulating a lovely baton and jump rope: Nattova
+Soon, I beheld a YouTube video of a generally passé 1929 talkie that included a remarkably danger-defying dance sequence featuring three men manipulating a lovely baton and jump rope: Nattova.

 I was intrigued anew.
 I soon got the (false) notion that our girl Nattova was one of the Ballet Russe, Monte Carlo, dancers c.
 1930.
 One of that group's dancers was named Nina Natova—our Nattova sometimes spelled her surname "Natova"—and Nina's sister, Nathalie, was a soloist (though she did not sport the surname "Natova").
 "Natacha," as it turns out, is a nickname for "Nathalie."
 The two women shared the same birth years and birth places.
 And so there you go.